wysher/strapi/docs/3.0.0-beta.x/tutorials/deliveroo-nuxt-tutorial.md

 - Click on `Add Content Type`
 - Set `dish` as name and press `save`
 - Create the followings fields:
-  - `name` with type `String`.
+  - `name` with type `String`
-  - `description` with type `Text` with Rich Text Editor (in the Advanced Settings section of the modal, select `Display as a WYSIWYG`).
+  - `description` with type `Text` with Rich Text Editor (in the Advanced Settings section of the modal, select `Display as a WYSIWYG`)
-  - `image` with type `Media`.
+  - `image` with type `Media`
   - `price` with type `Number` (decimal).
   - `restaurant` with type `Relation`: this one is a bit more specific.
 Your purpose here is to tell to Strapi that every dish can be related to a restaurant.
-To do so, create a one-to-many relation, as below.
+To do so, create a one-to-many relation, as below
     - In the right menu dropdown from `Permission` to `Restaurant`
     - Click on the `many to one` icon (Restaurant has many Dishes)
 - Click on Save for the **field types**, and then the new **Dish Content Type**